ericouyang/django-blog-workshop/README.md

 5. Navigate into the created `blog` folder using `cd blog` and activate the virtualenv:

   `$ source bin/activate`

+  You'll now see that your shell reflects the change by indicating `(blog)` at the beginning of your prompt

 6. Install Django via pip: